-It was a rather mixed day on the markets yesterday, with US markets looking quite resilient, and the S&P500 setting a new record high, while European markets were rather more mixed.
+t was a rather mixed day on the markets yesterday, with US markets looking quite resilient, and the S&P500 setting a new record high, while European markets were rather more mixed.

-The German DAX and the CAC40 both declined quite sharply after the latest flash PMI’s for April painted a weaker than expected economic picture for both the German and French economies.
+and the CAC40 both declined quite sharply after the latest flash PMI’s for April painted a weaker than expected economic picture for both the German and French economies.

-100, on the other hand, finished the day higher, helped by a rebound in basic resource stocks, which rallied on hopes of further Chinese stimulus measures after an unexpectedly weak manufacturing PMI number.
+The FTSE100, on the other hand, finished the day higher, helped by a rebound in basic resource stocks, which rallied on hopes of further Chinese stimulus measures after an unexpectedly weak manufacturing PMI number.

 Asia markets have slipped lower overnight after a positive week as profit taking kicks in ahead of the weekend.

 As regards yesterday’s decline in Europe the rather tepid French and German economic readings were especially disappointing